bhatti/PlexServices/README.md

 - Micro framework - PlexServices is only meant for writing web and messaging services and it's not general purpose MVC framework.

+- Uniform interface - PlexServices uses uniform interfaces for defining services, which can be configured to be deployed via REST, websocket, JMS or intra-process events.

 - Minimal Dependencies: PlexServices depends only on a small number of external libraries for XML/JSON serialization.

 - Easily Configurable: PlexServices uses DRY principle using annotations for configuring services but allows them to override the properties at run-time.